 Throughout the acquisition process, systems engineering provides the technical foundation for acquisition programs.
 Particularly in the early stages of an acquisition, systems engineering analysis and products are vital to the early program offices ability to assess appropriately the feasibility of addressing user needs, technology drivers and risks of potential solutions, and robust estimates of cost schedule and risk, all leading to predictable, disciplined acquisition reviews.

 Data from Government Accountability Office reports and other Government and independent studies consistently point to early program planning as a focus area for regaining control of defense program spending and results (see below).
 These studies have found that scoping and requirement decisions made early in a systems acquisition cycle, even before program initiation, can have a tremendous impact on subsequent development success and production costs.
-Directive-Type Memorandum (DTM) 10-017, Development Planning to Inform Materiel Development Decision (MDD) Reviews and Support Analyses of Alternatives (AoA) provides current policy in this area.
-It is currently being integrated into an upcoming DoDI 5000.02 update.
-The DTM states in part, "…the DoD Components shall provide evidence at the MDD Review that will facilitate the MDA's determination that:
+Enclosure 2 (Systems Engineering) of the Interim DoDI 5000.02 Operation of the Defense Acquisition System (November 25, 201)3) provides current policy in this area:

 To assist with MDD preparations, the ODASD(SE) has developed a set of sample Development Planning templates.
 These templates are an example of how to evaluate the necessary evidence needed by the MDA, as stated previously.